krzysztof-gronski/Movies-Browser/README.md

 - TMDB API fetch

 ## API Provider
-The project is using [The Movie Database](https://www.themoviedb.org/)
+The project is using data served by [The Movie Database](https://www.themoviedb.org/)

 ## Available Scripts